apache/paimon/docs/content/primary-key-table/merge-engine.md

 ## First Row

 By specifying `'merge-engine' = 'first-row'`, users can keep the first row of the same primary key.
-It differs from the `deduplicate` merge engine that in the `first-row` merge engine, it will generate insert only changelog.
+You can use the first row merge engine with or without setting `sequence.field`.
+When the sequence field is set, it retains the first row in a user-defined order and may generate an UPDATE_BEFORE message to adjust the outcome.
+If the sequence field is not set, it keeps the first row in natural order, resulting in only an INSERT message being created.

 {{< hint info >}}
 1. `first-row` merge engine must be used together with `lookup` [changelog producer]({{< ref "primary-key-table/changelog-producer" >}}).
-2. You can not specify `sequence.field`.
-3. Not accept `DELETE` and `UPDATE_BEFORE` message.
+2. Not accept `DELETE` and `UPDATE_BEFORE` message.
 You can config `ignore-delete` to ignore these two kinds records.
    {{< /hint >}}

 This is of great help in replacing log deduplication in streaming computation.